Posted on 4 June 2014

-Aimed at pupils in Years 5 and 6 from primary schools feeding into Tadcaster Grammar School and Sherburn High School, the events will also help to raise aspirations and give the pupils an insight into university life.
+The event, held at the University’s Law and Management building, will also help to raise aspirations and give pupils an insight into university life.

-The Enterprise Day is part of an initiative by the York Entrepreneurs Society to forge stronger links with local schools, businesses, the University and wider community.
+The Enterprise Days are part of an initiative by the York Entrepreneurs Society to forge stronger links with local schools, businesses, the University and wider community.

-Oscar Ford, President of the York Entrepreneurs Society, said: “This is the third year that the York Entrepreneurs Society has run this event in partnership with Tadcaster Grammar School and the University.
-It's a win-win situation for all involved; it provides pupils with enterprise experience and a chance to see the University, and allows University students to volunteer.
-At the same time it showcases the University's fantastic facilities at the Ron Cooke Hub.”
+Tracey Che, President of the York Entrepreneurs Society, said: “We are very happy to be running this event for a fourth year in partnership with Tadcaster Grammar School, Sherburn High School and the University.
+It is always great fun for all involved.
+Not only does it provide pupils with enterprise experience and a chance to see the University, but it gives University students a chance to volunteer.”